 In the meantime, if you're worried about breast cancer symptoms, such as a lump or an area of thickened tissue in a breast, or you notice that your breasts look or feel different from what's normal for you, do not wait to be offered screening.
 See a GP.

-All men and women aged 60 to 74 who are registered with a GP in England are automatically sent a bowel cancer screening kit every two years.
-Make sure your GP has your correct address so your kit is posted to the right place.
+You will receive a bowel cancer screening kit if you're aged between 50 and 74 years.
+All men and women aged 50 to 74 who are registered with a GP in England are automatically sent a bowel cancer screening kit every two years.
+Make sure your GP has your correct address, so your kit is posted to the right place.

 If you're 75 or over, you can ask for a kit every two years by phoning the free bowel cancer screening helpline on 0800 707 60 60.